City of Binghamton New York

 Minimum Control Measure 1 — Public Education and Outreach Program

-Pertaining to opportunities to involve the public in the development, review, and implementation of the SWMP.
+Pertaining to opportunities to involve the public in the development, review, and implementation of the SWMP and Annual Report.

-- The BTSC will continue to hold a public meeting to solicit comment on the annual report and provide sufficient notice.
-The city will report annually to City Council.
+- The BTSC will continue to hold a public meeting to solicit comment on the draft Annual Report and draft SWMP, including providing sufficient notice.
+The City will report annually to City Council or other municipal board during a regular meeting.

 - The City of Binghamton will continue to post Public Stormwater Contact and Stormwater Program Manager Contact information on the City's website and update this information within one week of staff turnover.